Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 python -m monai.bundle run evaluating --meta_file configs/metadata.json --config_file configs/inference.json --logging_file configs/logging.conf
 ```

+Export checkpoint to TorchScript file:

+TorchScript conversion is currently not supported.

 # Intended Use

 The model needs to be used with NVIDIA hardware and software.
 For hardware, the model can run on any NVIDIA GPU with memory greater than 16 GB.
 For software, this model is usable only as part of Transfer Learning & Annotation Tools in Clara Train SDK container.
 Find out more about Clara Train at the [Clara Train Collections on NGC](https://ngc.nvidia.com/catalog/collections/nvidia:claratrainframework).